Difference Between Copper Cookware and Non Stick

 copper cookware

-What is Non Stick?
+What is Non-Stick?

 Non-stick is a type of cookware where the surface of the utensil is covered with a layer of Teflon to avoid or restrict the food from getting stick to it.

-Advantages of Non-stick cookware includes:
+Advantages of Non-stick cookware include:

 • It is much more affordable than any other cookware available in the market.